 Generally, innovative ideas come from necessity and others from creative spark.
 Consider taking opposing thoughts and combine them, this will increase the innovative potential of your idea.

 The fellowship is formatted in a “gap year” time frame.
 The fellow may choose a start date between May and August.
-The fellowship concludes 12 months from the chosen start date.
+The fellowship concludes 12 months from start date.
+The fellowship is open to those who will receive an undergraduate degree in the year in which they apply.

 Applications are accepted from students with undergraduate degrees from the University of Michigan or an accredited architectural institution in one of the following countries: Denmark, Finland, Iceland, Norway, and Sweden.